Skip to main content

 Not checking if your employer matches higher contributions

-Many employers will match contributions above the minimum — some up to 10% or more.
-If your employer matches up to 6% and you only contribute 5%, you're leaving 1% of your salary (hundreds of pounds per year) on the table.
-Check your pension booklet or ask HR.
+Many employers match contributions above the minimum, sometimes up to 6%, 8%, or more.
+If your employer matches up to 6% and you only contribute 5%, you may be leaving an extra employer contribution on the table.
+Check your pension booklet or ask HR or your benefits portal.

 Cashing out small pension pots when changing jobs